 Why signature validation matters

 While TLS (HTTPS) protects against eavesdropping and tampering during transit, it does not guarantee that the request is genuinely coming from Synthflow.
 Without signature validation, an attacker who discovers or guesses your webhook URL can send forged payloads.
 These spoofed calls could trigger workflows, write bad data, or corrupt your system.
-Without a secret key, for example, a malicious actor could create fraudulent appointments in your CRM by replaying fake call payloads.

 1. Go to Settings > Security > Webhooks and generate a secret key.
 Synthflow uses this key to generate a signature that is included in the webhook HTTP header for every call.